andrejbauer/clerical/doc/syntax.md

 The prelude defines a function `int` that takes a real and returns an integer that is within 1 of the real.

+Note: standard rounding functions such as `floor` and `ceil` are not computable.

 ### Command `skip`